 - Avoid linking huge volumes of links on a webpage.
-Depending on the size of your blog or website, link a few, mention Google Webmaster Guidelines.
+Depending on the size of your blog or website, link a few mentions Google Webmaster Guidelines.

-- Always ensure you have a secure website with Secure Socket Layers (SSL) certificate.
-Google robots consider this as an important on-page optimization factor.
+- Ensure you have a secure website with Secure Socket Layers (SSL) certificate when writing SEO-friendly content.
+Google robots consider this as an essential on-page optimization factor.

-- Always ensure that you redirect your removed or renamed pages to a proper new web page.
+- Always ensure that you redirect your removed or renamed pages to a valuable new web page.
 As per Google, it should not be more than 3 to 5.

 - Optimize the images on the website: Always consider optimizing the images before you upload them to the website.